The Importance of Liquidity and Liquid Assets

 The term liquidity refers to how fast something can be turned into cold, hard cash; the kind you stick in your wallet or cash exchange for something else.
 Liquid assets are those that are thought to be turned into cash or purchasing power immediately.

 On one end of the scale of all assets are the dollar bills and coins you have stuffed in a cookie jar or mattress at home.
-These are the most liquid assets, meaning you can immediately spend them, but are the least safe because they can be destroyed by fire, misplaced, or stolen.
+These are the most liquid assets, meaning you can immediately spend them.
+However, they are the least safe because they can be destroyed by fire, misplaced, or stolen.

 On the other end of the scale are assets such as real estate, which can take months or even years to convert into cash.
 When it comes to storing your liquid assets, here are a few of the most common places people choose to keep their cash: